Soundstream: Honeywell Tape Drives

 Soundstream-modified Honeywell 5600e Instrumentation Tape Drives (HTD) used custom high-frequency 18-track record and playback heads.
-The two outer tracks were reserved for ancillary data - SMPTE time code and the like.
-The remaining sixteen tracks were used to record up to eight channels of digital audio - two redundant tracks for each audio channel.
-The two tracks in a redundant track pair were separated as widely as possible to minimize playback errors due to tape defects (dropouts) - audio channel one was recorded on tracks 1 and 9.
+The two outer tracks were reserved for ancillary data – SMPTE time code and the like.
+The remaining sixteen tracks were used to record up to eight channels of digital audio – two redundant tracks for each audio channel.
+The two tracks in a redundant track pair were separated as widely as possible to minimize playback errors due to tape defects (dropouts) – audio channel one was recorded on tracks 1 and 9.

 At the front of the HTD, Soundstream installed track selector hardware.
 The left side selector allowed the operator to choose which audio channel pair (1,2; 3,4) was assigned to which tape track pair (1,2; 3,4; 5,6; or 7,8).
 The right-side selector controlled the application of record circuitry power for each of the eight tracks.

-The HTD initially used 1" Ampex 460 reel-to-reel tape at 35ips.
-Later, Soundstream switched to Ampex 466 tape which allowed for the slower tape speed of 30ips.
+The HTD initially used 1" Ampex 460 reel-to-reel tape at 35 ips.
+Later, Soundstream switched to Ampex 466 tape which allowed for the slower tape speed of 30 ips.